appvia/terranetes/docs/terraform-controller/admin/observability/metrics.md

 ### Webhook Metrics

-The terraform controller uses a number [validating and mutating webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) used to ensure the integrity of the resources.
+The terraform controller uses a number of [validating and mutating webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to ensure the integrity of the resources.

 Similar to controller metrics these are exposed out of the box via the [controller runtime](https://github.com/kubernetes-sigs/controller-runtime)